 One word of caution: all of these ideas take time.
 It takes time to implement them, and time to make money with them.
 And if you haven’t already, I would highly suggest you read “What Is Passive Income?
 (For Artists and Creatives.)”
 Also, this page may contain affiliate links.
 If you are unsure what that means, please read this.

 One word of caution: all of these ideas take time.
-It takes time to implement them, and time to make… Click To Tweet
+It takes time to implement them, and time to make money with them.
+Click To Tweet

 36+ Passive Income Ideas for Artists